 The question ‘Why did I get a flat?’ is asked near every day in our workshop.
-So here I am to answer: What are the three main reasons for flats, and how do you avoid them?
+So here I am to answer: What are the three main reasons for flats, and how do I avoid them …

 Last week a lady bought her deflated tyre to the shop.
 As I replaced the tube she discussed her normal method to avoid flats.
 ‘I ride in the middle of the road.
 Its safer because thats where car tyres push glass to the sides of the road.’
-Now, its not a crazy idea, but the fact her ‘good’ tyre was below 4o out of recommended 80 PSI suggests other things were at play.
+Now, its not a crazy idea, but the fact her ‘good’ tyre was below 4o of the recommended PSI suggests other things were at play…

 Absolutely and easily the biggest reason for flats is not glass.

 Its having too little air pressure.
 Glass, wire, metal, staples and even thorns love floppy pliable rubber.
 They love piercing, slicing and severing not only the tyre, but your adventurous plans.
 And if its not glass, you’ll get a pinch flat.

 Pinch flats are nasty, and they can happen suddenly.
 You might go round a corner and blah! flat.
 With no air to seperate them, the tube is chewed between rim and tyre ..